aks-456/parkinsons-voice-analysis/README.md

 ## Notes

 This is **NOT** an accurate solution to PD Diagnosis.
 I would highly appreciate any suggestions or feedback as I was only recently introduced to ML and Artificial Intelligence.
 In addition, please ignore any informality (i.e informally citing sources).
+Thank you!